miknab/EuclidEmulator/README.md

  * CMake (see https://cmake.org)

 In order to use the python wrapper, you need in addition:
- * Python2.7 together with cython, numpy, scipy and pandas (only for python wrapper)
+ * Python together with cython, numpy, scipy and pandas (only for python wrapper)
  * Our own patch of the CLASS code (see https://github.com/miknab/ClassPatch) (only for python wrapper)

 ### Get the code